BlizzCrafter/MonoGame.SplineFlower/README.md

 ---

-You can do pretty much anything with BézierSplines.
+You can do pretty much anything with splines.
 The limit is really just your imagination.
 *Play around with the samples and learn from it.*

 ### Now Have Fun with MonoGame.SplineFlower!